OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogSelectedItems.Count.md

  For cnt = 0 To .SelectedItems.Count - 1

  'vrtSelectedItem is aString that contains the path of each selected item.
- 'You can use any file I/O functions that you want to work with this path.
+ 'Use any file I/O functions that you want to work with this path.
  'This example displays the path in a message box.
- MsgBox "Selected item's path: " &amp; vrtSelectedItem(cnt)
+ MsgBox "Selected item's path: " & vrtSelectedItem(cnt)

  Next
  'The user pressed Cancel.